KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 ## Results

-Official benchmark scores are omitted because parts of the competition evaluation protocol—including ontology versions and annotation guidelines—were not publicly disclosed.
+Official benchmark scores are omitted because parts of the competition evaluation protocol, including ontology versions and annotation guidelines, were not publicly disclosed.
 See Evaluation Limitations for details.

 ## Retrieval Architecture